 - Indicate the characteristics of children to be served, the number of children to be screened, the methods to be used for screening and selection of children and the estimated number to be served.
 Applicants must follow all Primary Project and/or other method(s) of screening and data collection as deemed appropriate by the CSDE. - 2.
 Describe intervention procedures, e.g., form of intervention, location (name of school), frequency (times per week) and extent (minutes per session). - 3.
-Specify the procedures to be used by school staff in communicating about the children during the course of the program.
+Specify the procedures to be used by school staff to communicate with each other during the course of the program.